Grigore Sturdza: BZD Club

 The family patriarch Mihail Sturdza died in his Parisian exile on May 7 or 8, 1884.
 This resulted in a legal battle between Grigore Sturdza, Dimitrie Sturdza, and Maria Gorchakov.
 As reported by Le Matin, the latter two had conspired to defraud Grigore of his inheritance.
 The Sturdza civil trial began in 1891 and was taken to the Court of Cassation in 1893, and again in 1897.
-An initial ruling by the court of Galați commanded Gorchakov to pay her stepbrother the equivalent of 5 million United States dollars, and to transfer him the Strudza vacation residence in Baden-Baden.
+An initial ruling by the court of Galați commanded Gorchakov to pay her stepbrother the equivalent of 5 million United States dollars, and to transfer him the Sturdza vacation residence in Baden-Baden.
 As reported at the time: "The judgment financially ruins the princess."
 This was partly upheld in March 1898, when an appellate court in Amiens ordered Goncharov to pay Sturdza 800,000 Dutch guilder in damages.
 The Beizadea was also fighting for the recovery of his lands, those that had been nationalized in 1854.
 In 1883, he had obtained a compensation of 500 thousand lei and interest, which he found unsatisfactory.
 An appellate court in Iași eventually ruled that his dispossession had been an act of war, and therefore that he could only be compensated by a parliamentary vote.

 Despite his lifelong conservatism, the Beizadea was being courted by the PNL's conservative wings.
 In 1884, he and the PNL's Eugeniu Stătescu sought to introduce a law whereby acts of lèse-majesté would be tried in ordinary courts—a polemic ensued between them and C. A. Rosetti, who supported complete freedom of speech.
 During the final days of 1885, "a political rally was held in prince Gr.
 Sturdza's salon at Iași", which confirmed that he and his followers "adhered to the policies of the prime minister [Brătianu]."
 In November 1887, rumors began surfacing that Sturdza was offered chairmanship of the PNL's Iași section.
 In the following decade, however, the BZD sought to reaffirm its independence.
 In the by-elections of May 1895, held for the 2nd-College seat in Iași, it scored a surprise win for its candidate, Nicu Catargiu.
 According to the left-wing newspaper Lupta, in July 1895 it branched out in Bucharest, counting on support from Constantin Creangă and his rolling paper factory.
 The same source reported that the Bucharest club merely intended to defraud the Beizadea, who had pledged them a 1-million-lei sponsorship.